What is Accumulated Depreciation?

 = $350,000

-Depreciation expense is a portion of the total capitalized asset that is recognized in the income statement from the year it is purchased, and for the rest of the useful life of the asset.
+- Depreciation expense is a portion of the total capitalized asset recognized in the income statement from the year it is purchased and for the rest of the asset's useful life.
 Subsequently, it is the total amount of the asset that has been depreciated from the date of its purchase to the reporting date.
-The amount of accumulated depreciation for an asset increases over the lifetime of the asset, as depreciation expense continues to be charged against the asset, which eventually decreases the carrying value of the asset.
+The amount of accumulated depreciation for an asset increases over the asset's lifetime as depreciation expense continues to be charged against the asset, which eventually decreases the carrying value of the asset.
 As such, it can also help an accountant to track how much useful life is remaining for an asset.